 Technology transfer is the process of spreading information, knowledge, and expertise from the federal government to the private sector and the public.
 This is done to accelerate innovation; advance the nation’s economic, social, and environmental well-being; and increase economic competitiveness.
 Technology transfer also increases the availability of and access to tools, equipment, devices, objects, techniques, systems, and methods of organization that embody such information, knowledge, and expertise.

-Most simply, technology transfer programs move federally funded research products and technologies into commercial practice.
+Most simply, technology transfer programs move federally funded research products, technologies, KNOWLEDGE AND INFORMATION TO THE BROADER WORLD, INCLUDING into commercial practice.